MicrosoftDocs/SupportArticles-docs/support/sql/admin/1450-and-665-errors-running-dbcc-checkdb.md

 ---
-title: OS errors 665 and 1450 are reported
+title: Operating System errors 665 and 1450 are reported for database files
-description: This article provides resolutions for the problem where OS errors 1450 and 665 are reported for database files ms.date: 11/24/2022 ms.custom: sap:Administration and Management ms.prod: sql
+description: This article provides resolutions for the problem where OS errors 1450 and 665 are reported for SQL Server database files.
+author: PiJoCoder
+ms.author: v-jayaramanp
+ms.date: 11/25/2022
+ms.custom: sap:Administration and Management
+ms.prod: sql
 ---